Raphael2908/money-plant/README.md

 - [ ] Set a budget for the day (epic)
 - [ ] Backend to store data in the cloud (epic)
 - [ ] Optional authentication (epic)

+# privacy policy
+This app does not collect any data.
+All data is stored locally on your ios device.
+Deleting the app will erase all data related to the app.